Test Your Balance and Stay Active!

 The Challenge of Diagnosing Vestibular Disorders

 Diagnosing a vestibular disorder, or a dizziness and balance problem, can be a difficult and frustrating journey for the patient experiencing the issue.
 In fact, according to the Vestibular Disorders Association (VEDA), many people with dizziness, imbalance, or vertigo have trouble obtaining a diagnosis.
-Many things contribute to this difficulty: There are many different types of disorders that can cause … Read More
+Difficulties in Getting a Diagnosis: There are many different types of disorders that can cause dizziness. … Read More

 New Research Shows Damage to Inner Ear Contributes to Falling

-In a study of about 50 people with Alzheimer’s disease, Johns Hopkins researchers found evidence that damage to the inner ear system that controls balance is a major factor in patients’ well-documented higher risk of falling.
-The study found overall that vestibular system impairment was linked to a 50% increase in the risk of falling for patients with Alzheimer’s compared … Read More
+Vestibular Issues and Fall Risk in Alzheimer’s In a study of about 50 people with Alzheimer’s disease, Johns Hopkins researchers found evidence that damage to the inner ear system that controls balance is a major factor in patients’ well-documented higher risk of falling.
+The study found overall that vestibular system impairment was linked to a 50% increase in the risk … Read More

 Reduce Your Risk of Falling